Jooshua/jooshua.github.io/_projects/2_bachelor_dhbw.md

 related_publications: false
 ---

-I spent the university terms of my dual bachelor studies working on different topics at the DHBW Mannheim.
+I spent the semesters of my dual bachelor's programme working on different topics at the DHBW Mannheim.

 **UWP Application:**
-To practice of software development in a small group, we developed an UWP Application to visualize server data, e.g. on a HoloLens. -> HoloLens, C#
+To practise software development in a small group, we used C#.
+We developed a UWP application to visualize server data, e.g. on a HoloLens.

-**Unity Game "Space Poller":** A twin stick shooter we developed in Unity, which is available on [itch.io](https://lilium-games.itch.io/space-poller). ->  C#, GIMP, Unity
+**Unity Game "Space Poller":**
+A C# twin stick shooter we developed in Unity and available on [itch.io](https://lilium-games.itch.io/space-poller).

+**Project "VoiceLED":**
-**"VoiceLED":** A voice controlled LED display panel that can be controlled by an iOS app via BLE.
-I programmed the microcontroller (STM32) for this.
+A voice-controlled LED display panel that can be controlled by an iOS app via Bluetooth Low Energy.
--> Bluetooth, STM, C
+I programmed the microcontroller (STM32) in C.